thomann061/fmrest/README.md

 A javascript wrapper for Filemaker's Data API (REST API)

-This API was developed for Filemaker 16.
+This API was developed for Filemaker 17.

-Plans for Filemaker 17 Data API coming soon.
+Development is in progress.

 ## Getting Started